-Builds upon advanced emergency medical produces and techniques training (AEMT) to promote critical thinking in emergency situations and expand repertoire of practical techniques, with a focus on advanced cardiac drugs and pain medications.
+Builds upon Advanced EMT (AEMT) training (AEMT) to promote critical thinking in emergency situations and expand repertoire of practical techniques, with a focus on advanced cardiac drugs and pain medications.
 Includes 90 hours of instruction time plus clinical experience time is required.
 Course requires being able to successfully pass a background check and drug screen.
 Students successfully completing this course will receive an Advanced Cardiac Life Support (ACLS) provider card and will be recommended to the Oregon State EMS Office for the EMT-I certification process.
 Class will also meet on some Saturdays to be arranged by instructor.
 Prerequisite: Licensed as Oregon Advanced EMT or instructor permission if pending National Registry proof of certification.
 (Non-credit)